Why Are Korean Hair Salons So Different? – A Look Inside Korean Hair Salon Culture

 Do Foreigners Need to File Taxes in Korea?

 One important concept is whether a person is considered a resident or a non-resident for tax purposes.
-In general, staying in Korea for around 183 days or more can influence how this classification is made.
+In general, staying in Korea for 183 days or more is one of the key factors in determining this classification.
 For example, you may need to review your situation if you work for a Korean company, earn freelance income, run a business, or have income that was not fully handled through year-end tax settlement.
 However, the exact rules can differ depending on factors such as visa status, income type, and tax treaties between countries.

 How Do People File Taxes in Korea?